Essex County: Dispatches from midwinter

 The burden of the holidays is behind us, but so is the joy of them.
 The extravaganza of Christmas is tucked in our memories like the ornaments and wrapping paper we store away for next year.
 Welcome to midwinter.

+Soon enough, my toes reminded me that it was not warm out, so I nodded to the squirrel and walked on.
+The house felt beautifully warm when I came in.

 Animals are everywhere.
-As I was getting ready for bed the other night an impassioned chorus of coyote howling, yipping and baying came out of nowhere.
+As I was getting ready for bed the other night, an impassioned chorus of coyotes howling, yipping and baying came out of nowhere.
 It went on for about two minutes and ended as suddenly as it began.
 Dispute settled, quiet restored, everybody back to their dens.

+I wonder if the deer heard it — I imagine they did.
+My yard and the woods that surround it are home to a not-so-small herd of white-tailed deer.

+At least two bucks, several does and a couple of youngsters, brazen and beautiful, trek multiple times a day from our back woods to the front yard.

 Midwinter is beautiful, and sometimes cruel.
 A little kindness and a handful of popcorn can go a long way while we all wait for it to loosen its grip.